tca19/programming-notes/the-c-programming-language/ch01-introduction/ch01-notes.md

   * arrays
   * structures

-C is a _low level_ languages because it deals with the same sort objects as computers (characters, numbers, adresses, operators).
+**Ken Thompson** wrote language B in 1970 for UNIX systems. **Dennis Ritchie** wrote language C between 1969 and 1973.
+C is a _low level_ languages because it deals with the same sort of objects as computers (characters, numbers, adresses, operators, pointer arithmetic).
+No heap or garbage collection.
+C is not a big language (only a few keywords) and you have to call functions for some things you would have thought they were builtin (read/write file, string comparison...
+).
 C has no native multithread support (need an additional library for that).

 Chapter 1 : A Tutorial Introduction
 -----------------------------------